SabbirShanto77/JMeter/README.md

 - Stress Testing
     - 20 minutes

-##
+##  This JMeter test plan simulates financial transactions with three different threads:

-This JMeter test plan simulates financial transactions with three different threads:
+- Deposit _(Takes 10 Customers and 5 Agents data from deposit.csv)_

-- Deposit (Takes 10 Customers and 5 Agents data from deposit.csv)
+- Send Money _(Takes 15 Customer data from sendMoney.csv)_
-- Send Money (Takes 15 Customer data from sendMoney.csv)
+- Payment _(Takes 5 Customers and 2 Merchant data from payment.csv)_

-- Payment (Takes 5 Customers and 2 Merchant data from payment.csv)
+***The required datasets are in Resources/ folder***

 # 📊 Test Results